huangleiBuaa/StochasticityBW/SBW_Classification_PyTorch/README.md

 #### 3. ImageNet experiments.

 The scripts to reproduce the experiments are in `./ImageNet/experiments/`.
-For example, one can  run the ItN whitening with covariance matrix estimation on 18 layer resent work (ARCC),  by following script:
+For example, one can  run the ItN whitening with covariance matrix estimation on 18 layer residual network (ARCC),  by following script:
   ```Bash
 bash resnet18_ARCC_ItNSigma.sh
  ```